 We’d like to see an improvement in Wix’s flexibility, though.
 You cannot switch themes after publishing your website, so you’re stuck with your choice.
 Of course, it’s easy to completely redesign any theme with Wix, so you shouldn’t worry too much.

-Weebly provides fewer themes in comparison – there are only around 40 to choose from, all of which are also mobile ready – but they still cover all the industries you’d need for any standard website.
-What’s more, unlike Wix, you can change templates after going live – ideal for rebrands and revamps.
+Weebly provides fewer themes in comparison – there are only around 50 to choose from – but they still cover all the industries you’d need for any standard website.
+However, the formatting on mobile is poor, which is a major issue in this day and age, where almost 50% of all internet traffic is now from mobile devices.

 When it comes to designing with WordPress, the CMS world is your oyster – provided you know how to code.
 The scope for customization is endless; you can code what you like, and have access to 54,000 plugins to personalize your website even more.